syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/templates.md

 ## No records template

-The ComboBox is provided with support to custom design the popup list content when no data is found and no matches found on search with the help of **noRecordsTemplate** property.
+The ComboBox is provided with the support to custom design the popup list content when no data is found and no matches found on search with the help of **NoRecordsTemplate** property.

 In the following sample, popup list content displays the notification of no data available.

-{% tabs %}

-{%  hightlight html %}
+{%  highlight html %}
 <div class="frame">
         <div class="control">
             @{